The Complexity of Pacing for Second-Price Auctions

 An alternative approach for handling budget constraints in multi-item settings is to design a mechanism that accounts for this explicitly, see e.g.~\cite{ashlagi2010position,goel2015polyhedral,dobzinski2012multi,dobzinski2014efficiency}.
 Another approach to budget-constrained allocation in online advertising is to treat the problem as an online matching problem.
 This research was initiated by \cite{mehta2007adwords}, see e.g. \cite{mehta2013online} for a survey.

 Our results are strongly related to the problem of computing market equilibria under a supply-aware model (see Subsection~\ref{section_approx_hardness} for a discussion).
 There have been several PPAD-completeness results for various Fisher market models (without supply-awareness).
-However, these results are all for models with more complex utility functions, which give rise to the hardness. \cite{chen2009spending,VijayMihalis} showed that for additively-separable piecewise-linear concave utilities, finding an equilibrium in a Fisher market is PPAD-complete. \cite{bei2016computing} showed PPAD-hardness of finding market equilibria with budget-capped utilities (this is proved using a variation on the piecewise-linear utilities proof of \cite{chen2009spending}).
+However, these results are all for models with more complex utility functions, which give rise to the hardness. \cite{chen2009spending} and \citet{VijayMihalis} showed that for additively-separable piecewise-linear concave utilities, finding an equilibrium in a Fisher market is PPAD-complete. \cite{bei2016computing} showed PPAD-hardness of finding market equilibria with budget-capped utilities (this is proved using a variation on the piecewise-linear utilities proof of \cite{chen2009spending}).
 In the case of indivisible goods, \cite{othman2016complexity} showed that finding an approximate market equilibrium is hard, even one which is guaranteed to exist~\cite{budish2011combinatorial}.
+For the Arrow-Debreu exchange economy, \citet{chen2017complexity} showed that finding an equilibrium is PPAD-hard.

+Finally, in additional to Nash equilibrium and market equilibrium, many interesting problems have been proven to be PPAD complete in domains like auctions \citep{filos2021complexity, chen2021throttling}, fair division \citep{deng2012algorithmic, filos2020consensus} and optimization \citep{fearnley2021complexity}.